mdsunbeam/llm-hub/README.md

 - **GPT models from OpenAI**: Harness the power of OpenAI's cutting-edge language models.
 - **Claude 3 models from Anthropic**: Experience the nuanced understanding of Anthropic's Claude 3.
 - **Gemini models from Google**: Leverage Google's advanced Gemini models for robust AI interactions.
+- **Llama 3 models from Meta AI**: Dive into the depth of knowledge encapsulated by Meta's Llama 3.

 ### Key Features